Is there a (Pseudo)Scalar at 95 GeV?: Phenomenology of a 95 GeV (Pseudo)Scalar

-For the pseudoscalar, gluon fusion is the only available production mode.
-As the diphoton excess considers all production modes, the signal strength $\mu_{\gamma \gamma}$ gets a rescaling factor equal to the ratio of the gluon fusion cross section to the total cross section.
-For the scalar, instead, we need to take the weighted average of the production modes, including the Vector Boson Fusion (VBF) and Vector Boson (VH) associated production modes.
+Notice that here the cases of a pseudoscalar and scalar resonance are distinct.
+In the former case, only the gluon fusion mode is available and hence we find a very similar expression to $\mu_{\tau \tau}$, but with a further scaling associated to the production cross-section of the resonance.
+For the scalar, we instead need to take the weighted average of the production modes, including the VBF and VH associated production modes.
 We also include the small contribution from production in association with a $t\bar{t}$ pair.
-This production mode is also present, in principle, for the pseudoscalar, but as it is more suppressed we decided to neglect it. \\ \\ In the alignment limit, given that $\sigma_{tth}\ll \sigma_{ggh}$, $R_\gamma$ for the scalar takes the same form as for the pseudoscalar.
-From the loop widths we get, for a scalar
+This production mode is in principle also present for the pseudoscalar, but as it is further suppressed we choose to neglect it.
+Using the following values for the cross-sections of SM-like resonances \citep{LHCHiggsCrossSectionWorkingGroup:2016ypw}: